The Adjutant of His Excellency: Plot

-Another important plot line is the fate of Yuri Lvov, the son of the White colonel who was killed in battle.
+Another important plot line is the fate of Yura Lvov, the son of the White colonel who was killed in battle.
 The boy is going through a series of tragic adventures on both sides of the front until Koltsov starts taking care of him.
 The observant Yura guesses that Koltsov is a spy for the Reds.
 In a frank discussion, Koltsov manages to convince Yura that he is acting with good and noble intentions.

 At the end of the film Koltsov sacrifices himself to destroy the special train of the Whites with British tanks, which is driven to the front.
 Koltsov gets arrested and imminent death awaits him.

 The titles before each series state "Dedicated to the first Chekists".